Tautology (logic): Definition and examples

 A formula of propositional logic is a tautology if the formula itself is always true, regardless of which valuation is used for the propositional variables.
 There are infinitely many tautologies.

-Examples include:
+In many of the following examples A represents the statement "object X is bound", B represents "object X is a book", and C represents "object X is on the shelf".
+Without a specific referent object X, $A \to B$ corresponds to the proposition "all bound things are books".